adrianffigueroa/stackoverflowsurvey2025/README.md

 End-to-end analytics engineering project built with dbt Core and Snowflake, using the Stack Overflow 2025 Developer Survey dataset (~49,000 responses).
 The goal is to transform raw survey data into a clean, tested, and documented dimensional model ready for BI consumption.

+This project enables analysis of developer compensation by country and experience level, AI tool adoption trends across different developer profiles, and technology stack preferences — providing a structured foundation for dashboards or ad-hoc analysis on one of the largest annual developer surveys in the world.

 ---

 ## Stack